paulmdorr/toccata/README.md

 Collaborating
 ------

 Are you sure that you want to collaborate with **THIS**?
-Well, it's your time!
-Don't hesitate to contact me at paulmdorr.me/contact if you have suggestions or questions.
+Well, it's your time, I guess!

+Don't hesitate to contact me at [paulmdorr.me/contact](http://paulmdorr.me/contact) if you have suggestions or questions.
 Also, feel free to create a _new issue_ or make a _pull request_!